Service-level Agreements

 To view or modify your SLA, follow these steps:

-> Configuration > SLA definitions.
+Navigate to Administration > Configuration > SLA definitions.
 Your SLA definitions display in a list view.

 To modify the SLA, point your cursor over the SLA and click Edit.